JuhoErvasti/tat/README.md

 Unlikely:
 - Raster attribute tables
+- Some way of displaying geometries as other whan WKT/WKB
+  - Probably best bet would be to render the geometry as a temporary image and display it using the kitty terminal graphics protocol
+  - However, this would be a significant undertaking and the actual utility of it is fairly minimal
+  - But it would be pretty cool

 Extremely unlikely:
 - Editing of any kind, the main impetus for developing this tool is to just inspect data